 - Link policies and rules that affect similar data.

-- Simplify writing policy rules by using one term instead of multiple different column names.
+- Simplify writing data policy rules by using one term instead of multiple different column names.

 The status of a term determines whether the term is in use.
 Published terms are in use, while draft and archived terms are not.